 Students are expected to practice in a legal, ethical, and professional manner.
-Failure to do so will result in failure of the clinical education experience.
+Failure to do so will result in failure of the capstone experience.
 Documentation of that behavior will be completed by the Doctoral Capstone Coordinator or Doctoral Capstone Mentor as the case may be using the Doctoral Capstone Evaluation form or prescribed form.
-Inappropriate behavior may result in removal of a student from the assigned clinical facility at the discretion of the Mentor and the Doctoral Capstone Coordinator.
+Inappropriate behavior may result in removal of a student from the assigned capstone site at the discretion of the Mentor and the Doctoral Capstone Coordinator.